Foadsf/NXOpen_Python_tutorials/README.md

   </center>
 </pre>

-if the tab does not exists already, right click on the top ribbon and find the `Developer` tab and activate it.
+if the tab does not exists already, right-click on the top ribbon and find the `Developer` tab and activate it.

-One great way to develop or learn NX Python programing is to record macros while using the GUI.
-By default NX saves macros in Visual Basic.
+One great way to develop or learn NX Python programming is to record macros while using the GUI.
+By default, NX saves macros in Visual Basic.
 To change that to Python, you need to go to `File > Preferences > User Interface`:

 <pre>
   <center>